taoufikayoub/BlindSupportApp/README.md

 ## How to Run the mobile App with `Expo`

-You need to install Expo on your machine.

 Open a new terminal, and type the following commands:

 - Enter mobile project folder